backstage/backstage/plugins/org-react/README.md

  </Grid>
 ```

-The `GroupListPicker` comes with three optional props:
+The `GroupListPicker` comes with three props:

 - `groupTypes`: gives the user the option which group types the component should load.
 If no value is provided all group types will be loaded in;
 - `placeholder`: the placeholder that the select box in the component should display.
 This might be helpful in informing your users what the functionality of the component is.